Folks, our Winter Weekday Menu is here.

-Book your HOLIDAY PARTY with us now, before it's too darn late.
+Book your party with us.
 We have the beer and wine, the food, and the space.
 We'll take care of you and your friends/family/co-workers/frenemies/associates.
 Contact Chef Walker Hunter for details at firstname.lastname@example.org.

 The staff at Burns St. Bistro is excited about food.
 We work with many local vendors in order to offer varied menus.
 Classic cassoulet?
 Been there.
 Tator tot casserole?
 Done that.
 Burgers?
 Always come with fries.
 A souffle for 35?
 Not quite, but we are investigating.